FreedomBen/breakout71/Readme.md

 - accelerometer controls coins and balls
 - [colin] side pucks - same as above but with two side pucks : hard to know where to put them
 - [colin] Perk: second puck in the middle of the screen
+- [colin] Sponge Ball : the ball stores coins it collides with, and releases them when bouncing on any border (left, right, top).

 ## ideas to sort
 - wind : move coins based on puck movement not position